Montpellier: Other locations named after Montpellier

-"Montpellier" is used as the name of other towns and streets in as many as four continents.
-Many places in England, Scotland, Wales and Ireland carry the name Montpellier.
+The name Montpellier is used for towns and streets in as many as four continents.
+Many places in the United Kingdom and Ireland carry the name Montpellier.
 Often they are in resort locations claiming some of the healthy attributes for which the French city was renowned in earlier centuries.
 The variant spelling "Montpelier" is common, and is of quite early provenance.
 Brewer uses that spelling.
 The first example was the early 19th-century suburb of Montpelier in Brighton.

 The capital of the American state of Vermont was named Montpelier because of the high regard in which the Americans held the French who had aided their Revolutionary War against the British.
 Several other American cities are also named Montpelier.

 Places named Montpellier/Montpelier are also found in Australia, Canada, South Africa, and the Caribbean.

 James Madison, the United States fourth president, named his plantation Montpelier (Orange, Virginia), after the resort-like properties associated with the city at the time.